Group actions with commensurated subsets, wallings and cubings: Cardinal definite function on abelian groups and applications

 \begin{thm}[Houghton \cite{Ho}] Let $\Gamma$ be a virtually polycyclic group of Hirsch length $k$.
 Then a subgroup $\Lambda$ is coforked if and only if it has Hirsch length $k-1$ and has a normalizer of finite index. \end{thm}

+It is sometimes tempting to consider residually virtually abelian finitely generated groups; however since these include finite groups and since virtually abelian finitely generated groups are residually finite, this is just the same as residually finite.
+To avoid this, the natural definition is the following classical one.

-\begin{defn} We say that a discrete group is Euclidean if it finitely generated, virtually abelian without nontrivial normal subgroup.
-We say that a discrete group $\Gamma$ is residually Euclidean if the intersection $\VD(\Gamma)$ of normal subgroups $N$ with $\Gamma/N$ Euclidean, is trivial. \end{defn}
+\begin{defn} A discrete group is crystallographic if it finitely generated, virtually abelian without nontrivial normal subgroup.
+We say that a discrete group $\Gamma$ is residually crystallographic if the intersection $\VD(\Gamma)$ of normal subgroups $N$ with $\Gamma/N$ crystallographic, is trivial. \end{defn}

-By Bieberbach's theorem, a discrete group is Euclidean if and only it admits a faithful, cocompact proper action on a Euclidean space.
-This justifies the terminology, although we will not use this fact.
+By Bieberbach's theorem, a discrete group is crystallographic if and only it admits a faithful, cocompact proper action on a Euclidean space.
+(A direct consequence, which can also be seen algebraically by using the notion of FC-center, is that finite index subgroups of crystallographic groups are crystallographic.)

+The notation $\VD$ comes from the fact that $\Gamma/\VD(\Gamma)$ is often virtually abelian (see Lemma \ref{reueu}), so that $\VD(\Gamma)$ can be thought as a kind of ``virtual derived subgroup".

 \begin{lem} Let $\Gamma$ be a virtually polycyclic group with Hirsch length $k$ and $\Lambda$ a subgroup.
 If $\Lambda$ has Hirsch length $k-1$ and has its normalizer has finite index in $\Gamma$, then it contains a finite index subgroup of $\VD(\Gamma)$. \end{lem} \begin{proof}Let $L_1$ be the normalizer of $\Lambda$; it has finite index.
-The group $L_1/H$ has Hirsch length 1 so has a infinite cyclic subgroup $L/H$ of finite index.
+The group $L_1/\Lambda$ has Hirsch length 1 so has a infinite cyclic subgroup $L/\Lambda$ of finite index.